-Use it for lightly-soiled clothes and those with blood, wine, or coffee stains (which may set if washed in warm or hot water), regardless of fabric.
+Cold water will protect most dark or bright-colored clothing from running and minimizes shrinkage of washable woolens.
+Use it for lightly soiled clothes and those with blood, wine, or coffee stains (which may set if washed in warm or hot water), regardless of the fabric.

 But for the rinse cycle, cold water is excellent for all types of loads.
 Another benefit: A cold-water rinse can reduce the energy used per load by up to one-third and minimize wrinkling in synthetic and permanent-press fabrics.